dev-plutolabs/plutopad-os/README.md

 # PlutoPAD-OS Firmware

-**C++ based firmware for the PlutoPAD wireless controller, handling button input, battery monitoring, and bluetooth serial communication.**
+**C++ based firmware for the PlutoPAD wireless controller, handling button input, battery monitoring, and Bluetooth Serial communication.**

 PlutoPAD-OS is the embedded firmware that powers the PlutoPAD wireless controller, based on a ESP32 microcontroller chip and designed for robotics projects.
 Firmware reads the state of 16 buttons using an I²C-connected MCP23017 GPIO expander and transmits input events over Bluetooth using the Serial Port